TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/MinimalExample/Index.rst

 View the web page.

-This TypoScript-only design has the least instructions required to output a web page from the CMS.
+This TypoScript-only design has the least instructions required to output a web page from TYPO3.
 This TypoScript template is self contained and no other files or database records needed.
 Changing this content only requires the appropriate access needed to make changes to TypoScript templates.